- Your Pet's Wellbeing

 All dogs can benefit from mental stimulation, however it is really necessary for dogs that are ageing or are injured.
 While senior dogs might not be able to walk or play as much, they still need mental challenges.
 Mental stimulation can come from anything like playing with food puzzles and other different types of interactive, mental play.

-Your dog is always your best guide to let you know that she has had enough daily exercise.
+The bottom line is that your veterinarian and your dog is always your best guide to let you know that she or he has had enough daily exercise.
 If Your pup is tired every day and night and is glad to nap or relax after a walk, that’s always a good indicator.
-The ultimate goal is to exercise your dog enough to be tired, but not too much that your pup gets injured.
+The ultimate goal is to exercise your dog enough to be tired out for a few hours, but not too much that your pup gets injured.